-The Parks Library is open for business.
-Students and researchers seeking an appointment should email or call (212) 360-8240 for an appointment.
+The Parks Library is open for business by appointment only.
+Students and researchers seeking an appointment should email or call (212) 360-8240.

 The Parks Library, located in the historic Arsenal in Central Park (64th Street and Fifth Avenue), is the first public library devoted to urban parks.
 This research facility appeals primarily to university students and authors with specific interest in New York City Parks.